-

 Office No. 2202, Floor 22, Al Tabarak Tower, Al Mamzar, Sharjah, UAE

-Did you know that in recent times, amid rising complications
+Did you know that in

-in immigration policies for international students in the USA and Canada, the
+international students in the USA and Canada, the UK has emerged as one of the

-UK has emerged as one of the best study-abroad destinations in the world?
-While
+best study-abroad destinations in the world?
+While cities like London are known

-cities like London are known for their quality of education, student-friendly
+for their quality of education, student-friendly environment, and global

-clearly understand the actual cost of living in the UK.
+actual cost of living in the UK.

-The list of expenses in the UK can be extensive, depending
+in the UK can be extensive, depending on individual choices and preferences.

-transportation, and food make up the major portion of a student’s total
+However, tuition fees, accommodation, transportation, and food make up the

-much it really costs to study in the UK, we’ve covered all these important
+costs helps answer the question of how much it really costs to study in the UK,

-factors in the sections below.
+we’ve covered all these important factors in the sections below.

 Read Also: